What Is Cardiac Tamponade?

 What Causes Cardiac Tamponade?

-Causes of pericardial penetration or fluid accumulation might include:
+The causes of pericardial penetration or fluid accumulation

 - gunshot or stab wounds

 - blunt trauma to the chest from a car or

 - punctures made during placement of a central